LHarveyDev/tree-of-knowledge/README.md

   2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

      1. The social media links are displayed in the footer.
+Whichever link they click, it will open up in a new tab to ensure the user can easily get back to the website.
-     2. Whichever link they click, it will open up in a new tab to ensure the user can easily get back to the website.
+     2. The results page contains a hyperlink to the Woodland Trust website where users can learn more, this link opens in a new tab for a better user experience.

 - #### Frequent User Goals